rotki/rotki/docs/api.rst

    :resjson object result: A mapping of identifiers to (1) their name, symbol & chain(if available) if they are assets.
 And to (2) their name, collection name and image url if they are nfts.
    :resjson string name: Name of the asset/nft.
    :resjson string symbol: Symbol of the asset.
 Will only exist for non-nft assets.
-   :resjson string evm_chain: This value might not be included in all the results.
-Full name of the EVM chain where the asset is located if the asset is an EVM token.
-This is not included for NFTs.
+   :resjson int chain_id: This value might not be included in all the results.
+Chain id of the chain where the asset is located if the asset is an EVM token.
    :resjson string custom_asset_type: This value might not be included in all the results.
 It represents the custom asset type for a custom asset.
    :resjson string collection_name: Only included for NFTs.
 May be null if nft has no collection.
 If it does then this is its name.
    :resjson string image_url: Only included for NFTs.
 May be null if nft has no image.
 If it does this is a url to the image.